1bl4z3r/hermit-V2/README.md

 3. **Change css styling sitewide** - If you are unhappy with how the theme looks and feels and want to change some (or all) of it to make it truly your own, you can do so by adding `assets/scss/userstyles.scss` to your site's root and modify Stylesheets to your liking.

 You'll need **Hugo extended version**, which has the ability to rebuild SCSS.
 You don't have to use extended version in production, but in this case it's necessary to make sure the `resources` folder is committed and "up to date" (by running `hugo` or `hugo server` locally using the extended version).
 But anyway, always use the extended version if you can.

-### Code injection

-You can inject any HTML code to every page's document head or right above the closing body tag.
-This makes it easier to add any HTML metadata, custom css/js, DNS-prefetch etc. To do this you simply need to create a file at site's `layouts/partials/extra-head.html` or `layouts/partials/extra-foot.html`, code inside will be injected to every page.

 ### LaTeX in Markdown